aziz1975/tronbox-CICD/README.md

 2. **Set up Node.js**: Uses Node.js version 20 for the deployment process.
 3. **Deploy contracts**: Deploys the contracts to the Nile testnet using `tronbox deploy --network nile`.
 This step also consumes the `PRIVATE_KEY_NILE` and `FULL_NODE_NILE` secrets.

+## Important Note
+If you encounter the ‘ERROR: No contract or not a valid smart contract’ message in the GitHub Actions logs, simply rerun the jobs.
+Occasionally, a network glitch causes this error.

 ## Setting Up GitHub Secrets

 To ensure secure handling of sensitive data, you need to set up the following secrets in your GitHub repository: